a-r-m-i-n/dce/Documentation/UsersManual/Index.rst

 		<f:render section="main" />
 	</div>

-If you want to get rid of the div container you can use the layout "None" instead of "Default".

-The individual template with all your HTML code and CSS classes must be inside the section "main", it should replace the dummy line 5 ("Your template goes here...").

 With the select box in the "Template content (fluid)" section you can insert variables and ViewHelpers into the template.
 The selected variable or ViewHelper is inserted at the current cursor position in the template.

 Dynamic parts in fluid template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^